orneryd/SWOL-Programming/README.md

 ***But is it SWOL?***

-What if you wanted to

-**What if we took a different approach?
+**Consider a different approach.
 Let\'s break down what we are doing:**

 ```javascript